 Steps in the Naturalization Process

 U.S. Custom and Immigration Services (USCIS) outlines the path to citizenship in the pamphlet 10 Steps to Naturalization.
-Once you have determined that you qualify to be a citizen of this country, additional steps you will need to take include:
+If you have determined that you qualify to become a citizen of the United States, the following steps need to be taken:

 - Filing form N-400, Application for Naturalization with the appropriate supporting documents.

-Once these steps are completed, you will be notified of whether your application is approved or denied.
-If you believe a denial was issued in error, you may appeal the decision.
+Once the above steps are completed, applicants will be notified of whether the application was approved or denied.
+If a denial was believed to be issued in error, the applicant may appeal the decision.

 At the Benkabbou Law Firm, PLLC, we are here to guide you through every step of the naturalization process.
-Reach out and contact our Tampa immigration lawyer to request a consultation about your case and how we can help you.
+Reach out to a Tampa immigration lawyer to request a consultation about your case and how we can help you.